COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 Workers’ comp insurance covers lost wages and medical expenses if an employee becomes ill or is injured on the job.
 This coverage is required by most states.

 Many clients won’t hire cleaning services unless they’re bonded and insured.
 Janitorial/surety bonds protect your business by reimbursing your clients after employee theft.

 Bonded businesses have greater credibility and an advantage over the competition.

 Commercial auto insurance

-If you own a cleaning business, the current pandemic may offer additional revenue.
+If you own a cleaning or sanitization business, the continuous threat of the coronavirus may increase business demand.
 But make sure the risks don’t outweigh the potential rewards.

 Make sure you have the appropriate insurance policies in place to protect your investment.
-You may want to act quickly to find the right quote and lock in the best price, as insurance rates will only go up.
+You may want to act quickly to find the right quote and lock in the best price, as insurance rates continue to go up.
 With the right coverage and the right steps, you can keep your business, clients, and employees healthy.

 Complete Insureon’s easy online application today to compare quotes for business insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.